vitali-s/Training-HTTP-Foundations/README.md

  	- Client support only Deflate compression;
  	- Client support both GZip and Deflate compression;
  	- Create table with results of traffic size comparison for each method (without compression, GZip, Deflate).

+ 	- Verify implementation by running integration tests located at: CompanyControllerTests.

  - Offices information (CompanyController controller, GetOffices method) should be cached for 20 seconds.
 Functionality should be verified using Fiddler and integration tests for following cases:
  	- For two requests in 20 seconds.
 The first request should content, the second "Not Modified" status;